craigbuckler/js-adv-notes/objects/objects.md

 1. Set certain options, such as your name, favourite colour, inside leg measurement (i.e. *properties*)
 2. Perform certain actions, such as post a message, upload a photo, fire a laser (i.e. *methods*)

 As a user, you don't care how any of this is implemented.
 You just have a public interface which allows you to set inputs, perform actions, and read the output of those actions.
-The underlying code could change completely and everything would still work.
+The underlying code could change completely but everything would work in the same way.

 An object can be thought of as a small self-contained program which has a set of related responsibilities.